cycleplatform/docs-portal/docs/reference/DNS/zones/zones.md

 2. Click Create Zone in the top right corner.
 3. Enter your domain in the Origintype field.
 4. Select Hosted or Non-Hosted for your zone type.
+5. Optionally set the [access controls](/reference/hubs/access-controls) for the zone.

 ### Verifying a Zone